 D.A.V.
-Chapter #128

-Come and join us for a night of wonderful gospel music and family fun, while helping to support your Disabled Amercan Veterans in

-Lots of local talent, including: Drift Pentecostal Singers, Bobby Caudill, Danny Joe Hall, Gospel Anchors, and Simple
+Chapter #128 Come and join us for a night of wonderful gospel music and family fun, while helping to support your Disabled Amercan Veterans in your area.
+Lots of local talent, including: Drift Pentecostal Singers, Bobby Caudill, Danny Joe Hall, Gospel Anchors, and Simple Harvest.
 When: Saturday, Jan.
-2, 2010 Where: Martin Community Center RL 80, Martin, KY e: 5:00 p.m., till 10:00 p.m.

-Gor more information, contact Jo Elliott, 377-2827
+2, 2010 Where: Martin Community Center Rt.
+80, Martin, KY Time: 5:00 p.m., till 10:00 p.m.
+For more information, contact Jo Elliott, 377-2827

-SERVICE INCLUDES:

-Heartland Publications to complete financial restructuring under Chapter 11

-Heartland Publications.

-LLC, which operates 50 paidcirculation newspapers in nine

-states including The Floyd

-County Times announced

-Monday it will complete its

-financial restructuring under

-protection of Chapter II of the

-U.S. Bankruptey Code.
-The

-company will file soon its Plan

-of, Reorganization, which

-shows how Heartland will

-reduce its debt by more than

--half and create a new capital

-structure for future growth.

-"We have built Heartland

-Publications into one of the

-pest-performing newspaper

-companies in the country.

-And we have made great

-strides to reduce costs as we

-made investments into

-online and other new products and revenue streams."

-stated Michael C. Bush,

-president and chief executive officer.
-"The only problem we have not been able

-to fix is our balance sheet,

-which was not predicated on

-either a severe recession or

-substantial reduction in

-newspaper valuations.
-With

-the suppor of our sentor

-lenders, we have voluntarily

-entered the stream of the continued of the Williamson Daily News.

-Bush stated that the company is asking the Court "to

-approve immediately the

-continuation of all employ-
+Heartland Publications to complete financial restructuring under Chapter 11 Heartland Publications, LLC, which operates 50 paid-circulation newspapers in nine states including The Floyd County Times announced Monday it will complete its financial restructuring under protection of Chapter 11 of the U.S. Bankruptcy Code.
+The company will file soon its Plan of Reorganization, which shows how Heartland will reduce its debt by more than -half and create a new capital structure for future growth.
+"We have built Heartland Publications into one of the p2 best-performing newspaper companies in the country. strides to reduce costs as we made investments into online and other new products and revenue streams," stated Michael C. Bush, president and chief executive officer.
+"The only problem we have not been able to fix is our balance sheet, which was not predicated on either a severe recession or substantial reduction in newspaper valuations.
+With newspaper valuations.
+With the support of our senior lenders, we have voluntarily entered Chapter 11 as the best way to achieve the kind of balance sheet we will need for future growth."
+Heartland also operates the Hazard Herald and the Williamson Daily News.
 Bush stated that the company is asking the Court "to approve immediately the continuation of all employee and customer programs and certain key vendor initiatives.
 Most important, we will continue to participate in and serve our communities as we have in the past.
 Our readers, advertisers, and other business associates will see no change in our day-to-day operations."

-Chapter II is the portion of law that applies to corporate reorganizations.
+Chapter 11 is the portion of law that applies to corporate reorganizations.
+Early Times Pall Mall \$19991/2-gai.
+Carton \$2899 + tax J&J Liquors Betsy Layne • 478-2477 PRIGEON GENERAL S WARNING: Cigarette smoke entains carbon memoskide.
+THINK OF IT AS AN OWNER'S MANUAL FOR YOUR MONEY.

-J&J Liquors

-Many well-known companies, including Macy's, Continental Airlines, Toys 'R Us, Southland (Televen Stores).
-Winn Dixic Stores, and most recently General Motors and Charter Communications reorganized their debt successfully via Chapter 11.
-Other newspaper companies that are reorganizing under Chapter 11 include the Chicago Tribune.
-Los Angeles Times.
+The free Consumer Action Handbook.
+It's in print and online at ConsumerAction.gov.
+Order your free copy online at ConsumerAction.gov or write to Handbook, Pueblo, CO 81009.
+Many well-known companies, including Macy's, Continental Airlines, Toys 'R Us, Southland (7Eleven Stores), Winn Dixie Stores, and most recently General Motors and Charter Communications reorganized their debt successfully via Chapter 11.
+Other newspaper companies that are reorganizing under Chapter 11 include the Chicago Tribune, Los Angeles Times, Philadelphia, Inquirer, and Minneapolis Stor Tribune.
+Minneapolis Star-Tribune.